- The bench press works the lateral head of your triceps well – even better than tricep extensions.

 This was an interesting study, that gave us several interesting insights:

-- Bench press train the lateral head of the tricep effectively, but not the medial or long head.
+- The bench press works the lateral head of the tricep effectively, but not the medial or long head.

-- Lying barbell tricep extensions trains the long and medial head of the tricep effectively, but not the lateral head.
+- Lying barbell tricep extensions work the long and medial head of the tricep effectively, but not the lateral head.

-- Both exercises together complement each other, leading to good growth in the whole tricep.
+- Both exercises together complement each other, working the whole tricep muscle effectively.

 - Training triceps before benching hampers your pec growth, but benching before training triceps doesn’t seem to hurt the tricep growth as much.
 Lead with the compound lifts!